 The Registered Office Address is the legal, official address of the company.
 It is also necessary to state the address in the State where the company’s business will be carried on and the address from where its affairs will be administered.

 The number of shares issued should reflect the proportionate ownership of the company.
 Under the Companies Act 2014, it is no longer necessary to state an authorised share capital for a company, however some companies may choose to do so.

-Essentially the rules and regulations of the company, which must be compliant with the provisions of the Companies Act 2014.
+There must be a Company Constitution which is essentially the rules and regulations of the company, which must be compliant with the provisions of the Companies Act 2014.

 Have you ambitions to expand your company into Ireland?

 At Cafico International, one of our core services is establishing and managing new companies for clients.
 This service includes;

 Company incorporation services

 Procurement of professionally qualified resident directors